paxoscn/avalon/docs/user_guide.md

 4. **Test incrementally**: Test each node before building the complete flow
 5. **Version control**: Use meaningful change logs when creating versions

+### MCP Tool Configuration

+1. **Choose the right parameter position**:
+   - Use `header` for authentication tokens and API keys
+   - Use `path` for resource identifiers (user IDs, order IDs, etc.)
+   - Use `body` for complex data and search queries

+2. **Design clear parameter schemas**:
+   - Provide descriptive parameter names and descriptions
+   - Mark required parameters appropriately
+   - Set sensible default values for optional parameters

+3. **Use response templates effectively**:
+   - Keep templates simple and focused on readability
+   - Use conditionals to handle missing or null data
+   - Test templates with various API responses
+   - Consider the end user's reading experience

+4. **Validate configurations**:
+   - Ensure all path parameters have corresponding placeholders in the endpoint
+   - Test tools with various input combinations
+   - Verify header names follow HTTP conventions
+   - Check that response templates compile without errors

+5. **Handle errors gracefully**:
+   - Set appropriate timeout values (typically 10-30 seconds)
+   - Use retry counts for transient failures (2-3 retries recommended)
+   - Templates automatically fall back to JSON on rendering errors
+   - Monitor tool execution logs for failures

 ### Performance Optimization

 1. **Cache frequently used data**: Use session context to avoid redundant API calls